zlatnaspirala/cross-k/readme.md

 # Cross-K project
 ### Based on kivy 2.0 framework (Python3)

+    Based on kivy 2.0 python framework.
+GPL-3.0 License with avavailable source code.
+    CrossK is a small but conspiratorial app engine based on kivy opengles2.0 in background.
+    Created to make future fast and quick.
+No builds losing time any more.

 ### Objective:
     Create multiplatform target builds with real time net driver.
     Basic : 2D UI visual app creator.
 Future features player, networking, 3d/2d canvas based engine.